Laurelle Caristo - Chiropractor

 Manipulations and mobilisations

 Chiropractic spinal and peripheral adjustments seek to improve nervous system function by restoring misalignments to the musculoskeletal system.
-Manipulation and mobilization techniques used are the result of years of experience, practice and a thorough understanding of joint mechanics.
+Manipulation and mobilisation techniques used are the result of years of experience, practice and a thorough understanding of joint mechanics.
 Virtually all joints of the body can be adjusted to help restore proper range of motion.

 SOT and Cranial techniques

 Sacro Occipital Technic (SOT) is a chiropractic technique which is comprehensive, gentle and based on a thorough understanding of neurology.
 SOT is named because of the relationship between the Sacrum (base of the spine) and the Occiput (base of the skull).
 SOT is concerned with optimising function of the craniosacral respiratory mechanism.
 This mechanism occurs via the pumping action of the sacrum and occiput of Cerebrospinal Fluid (CSF).
 If these structures become misaligned this pumping function is adversely affected.
 CSF acts as the circulatory system of the brain and spinal cord; its movement is important for nerve nutrition and removal of toxins.
 CSF movement normally occurs as a wavelike fluctuation of fluid in the brain and spinal cord.
 While this motion is very subtle, it is essential for the normal function of the brain and spinal cord, and thus the entire nervous system and the body.
 It operates in response to increases and decreases in diaphragmatic pressures during breathing.
 Laurelle completed the basic and advanced SOTO certification in 2016.

 SOT is a system of chiropractic and chiropractic Craniopathy that understands the pelvis forms the foundation support of the human skeleton.
 It supports the spine, upper body and head, and enables us to transfer our weight to our legs.

 Terminal Point Technique (T.P.T)